rotblauer/catTracks/README.md

 - cat heartrate :heavy_check_mark: db
 - plots, mapper :heavy_check_mark:
 - pics, first person and third person, upload if not black and with wifi and lots of battery

+- First generator on computer desktop, then IOS.